enterprisemediawiki/common/README.md

-# common
+# Enterprise MediaWiki

-Repository for common EMW issues and such
+This repository is for issues and such common to many/all Enterprise MediaWiki repositories.